MttArmstrong/testing-lesson/_episodes/05-refactor-for-testing.md

 # Safe Refactoring and TDD
 ## Reading in Rectangles
 Now back to our overlap code.
 You have inherited a monolithic main method, how do you go about breaking it up?
-Some IDEs have function for extracting a method or attribute but we are following TDD and need to write a failing test first.
+Some IDEs have functions for extracting a method or attribute but we are following TDD and need to write a failing test first.
 Let's start with the first portion of our existing main method, reading in the `dict`: